 ‘A wonderful human’: Al Jazeera colleagues remember Samer Abudaqa

-The killing of Abu Daqqa underscores the high price reporters in Gaza have paid to document conditions in the strip.
+The killing of Abudaqa underscores the high price reporters in Gaza have paid to document conditions in the strip.

-riends and colleagues have paid tribute to Samer Abudaqa, an Al Jazeera journalist killed in an Israeli attack in the Gaza Strip.
+Friends and colleagues have paid tribute to Samer Abudaqa, an Al Jazeera journalist killed in an Israeli attack in the Gaza Strip.

 Al Jazeera confirmed on Friday that Abudaqa, a cameraman for Al Jazeera Arabic in Gaza, had been hit by an Israeli attack while reporting at a school in Khan Younis.